 Egg whites contain a whole host of beneficial nutrients, such as protein, potassium, riboflavin, and magnesium.
-These nutrients are great for the health of your skin and can be used to heal stretch marks after pregnancy.
+These nutrients are great for the health of your skin and can be used to heal pregnancy stretch marks.
 Here’s how they work:

 - Protein maintains skin elasticity, tissue repair, and growth.

-- Potassium puts moisture back in the skin and keeps it from evaporating.
+- Potassium puts moisture back into your skin and keeps it from evaporating.

-- Riboflavin eliminates toxic free radicals in the skin.
+- Riboflavin eliminates toxic free radicals in your skin.

 - Magnesium delays the aging process and keeps skin looking youthful and radiant.